Deep Japanese Tea Ceremony Experience in Kyoto

 1. Tea Master’s Demonstration

-You will observe the master's performance of tea preparation.
-Afterward, the master will engage in a discussion where you can ask questions about your impressions and learn more about the history, meaning, and significance of tea ceremony practices, such as the hanging scroll and tea utensils.
+Observe a Japanese Tea Master performing an authentic tea ceremony in Kyoto.
+After the demonstration, participate in a discussion to ask questions and learn about the history, meaning, and significance of tea ceremony practices, including the hanging scroll and traditional tea utensils.

 2. Learn Greetings and How to Drink Matcha